-As the leading providers of pediatric heart care in Louisville and Southern Indiana, our specialists are experienced with successfully repairing truncus arteriosus.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, our specialists are experienced in successfully repairing truncus arteriosus.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 Most babies recover well after surgery to repair truncus arteriosus.
 However, some will need more operations as they grow.

-As the fetus develops during pregnancy, the aorta and the pulmonary artery begin as a single vessel before splitting.
+As the baby develops during pregnancy, the aorta and the pulmonary artery begin as a single vessel before splitting.
 In some children, the split doesn’t happen because of a genetic defect — 22q11.2 deletion syndrome (also called DiGeorge syndrome).
-In other children, it’s not yet known why it happens.
+In other children, it’s not known why it happens.